nextblock-ai/puck-bash-commander/README.md

 ## 🔥 Features

-- AI-powered shell assistant: Bash Commander is an advanced shell agent that can help you implement tasks, decompose complex tasks into smaller subtasks, and even guide you through the process of completing tasks step-by-step.
+AI-powered shell assistant: Bash Commander is an advanced shell agent that can help you implement tasks, decompose complex tasks into smaller subtasks, and even guide you through the process of completing tasks step-by-step.

+Chat Documents: Bash Commander has a chat document model that allows you to communicate with the shell agent and ask it questions about your tasks, then save the conversation as a document for future reference.

+Chat Terminal: Bash Commander has a chat terminal that allows you to communicate with the shell agent and ask it questions about your tasks using a terminal interface.

+Ad-hoc Chat: Bash Commander has an ad-hoc chat feature that allows you to communicate with the shell agent within any existing document by embedding chat controls into the document.

-- Multilingual support: Bash Commander can output shell commands for any programming language, making it a versatile tool for developers working in various languages and environments.
+Multilingual support: Bash Commander can output shell commands for any programming language, making it a versatile tool for developers working in various languages and environments.

-- Seamless integration with Visual Studio Code: Bash Commander is designed to work within your existing development workflow, integrating seamlessly with Visual Studio Code.
+Seamless integration with Visual Studio Code: Bash Commander is designed to work within your existing development workflow, integrating seamlessly with Visual Studio Code.

 ## 🚀 Getting Started